Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31I-nvme-switching.md

 1. Proceed with the
     [Generic test setup: firmware](../../generic-test-setup#firmware).
-1. Insert a NVMe disk into the M.2 slot on the DUT.
+1. Insert an NVMe disk into the M.2 slot on the DUT.
 1. Proceed with the
     [Generic test setup: OS installer](../../generic-test-setup#os-installer).